The school was founded in 2013 and is a 501c3 tax exempt non-profit.

 - last but not least, your chance to contribute to the kind of activities you value taking place in your community!

 We sell certified-sustainably harvested lumber from Thurston, Mason, Lewis and Grays Harbor counties, all from small family tree farms.
 We partner with the City of Olympia, the Washington Dept. of Natural Resources and Cedar Creek Correctional Facility to utilize urban wood waste and help provide training for inmates.
-We also partner with Kokua Services, a non-profit that provides support to citizens with disabilities, to offer art education workshops.
+We also partner with Kokua Services, a non-profit that provides support to citizens with disabilities, to offer Hummingbird Studios, an inclusive community art education workshop.

 Arbutus was founded to promote the Pacific Northwest’s regional craft identity and strengthen the local craft economy.
 We believe (and other folk schools around the country have shown) there is a significant ecologically and socially sustainable economic development opportunity by promoting craft tourism.